actix/book/actix/src/sec-6-sync-arbiter.md

 # SyncArbiter

-When you normally run Actors, there are multiple Actors running on the System's Arbiter thread, using it's event loop.
+When you normally run Actors, there are multiple Actors running on the System's Arbiter thread, using its event loop.
 However for CPU bound workloads, or highly concurrent workloads, you may wish to have an Actor running multiple instances in parallel.